UAB-IT/linear/docs-src/principals/inclusive-design.md

 ## Adjusting language

 Beyond perfectly structured code, we can make content more inclusive by being more mindful about how we say things.
 First and formost, be sure to adhere to the [University's writing style](https://www.uab.edu/toolkit/brand-basics/voice/style-guide) as outlined by University Relations.
-Also be careful not to assumptions based on the audience's race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression as well as sexual orientation.
+Also be careful not to make assumptions based on the audience's race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression or sexual orientation.